AndyYeung1586/AutoNavi/README.md

 Often going in excess of 65, 75, or even 80 mph, millions of drivers have to dedicate hours of attention just to focus on the road trying to prevent a terrible accident from happening.
 And it has become a major problem as we continue to be a car-dependent society.
 With [millions of hour](https://www.census.gov/newsroom/press-releases/2021/one-way-travel-time-to-work-rises.html#:~:text=In%202019%2C%20the%20average%20one,about%2010%25%20over%2014%20years.) and [tens of thousand of lifes](https://www.iihs.org/topics/fatality-statistics/detail/state-by-state) wasted each year, we have come to a point where solutions are desperately needed.
-While any serious autonomous driving maybe decades away from reality, and actual solutions to free people from being car dependent are near impossible from many point of views, we can at the very least implement safety features on cars today to make commuting experience less deadly.
+While any serious autonomous driving maybe decades away from reality, and any actual solutions to free people from being car dependent are near impossible, we can at the very least implement safety features on cars today to make commuting experience less deadly.
-This includes using on board camera system for lane tracking and keeping, which is the motivation for picking this as my final project.
+This includes using on board camera system for lane tracking and keeping, which is the motivation for picking this topic as my final project.

 ## Process
 ### Step 1